-- Geotechnical Reconnaissance Reports.
-A geotechnical reconnaissance is Α. intended to be a limited study of geological hazards at a site, and does not include the collection of any subsurface soil, rock and groundwater data.
-The scope of services should typically include, at a minimum, a site visit and literature review performed by the qualified expert for geological hazards.
-A geotechnical reconnaissance is typically appropriate for erosion, volcanic and mine hazards, but will limit the ability of the qualified expert to evaluate landslide and seismic (primarily liquefaction) hazards.
-If a Geotechnical Reconnaissance will be used for landslide and seismic hazards, the qualified expert will need to provide compelling evidence as to why a Geotechnical Investigation is not required.
-If determined to be necessary, the qualified expert will recommend preparing a geotechnical investigation report as detailed in LMC 17.12.040.B.
-To be clear, it is not a requirement to first prepare a geotechnical reconnaissance report and then issue a geotechnical investigation report, if determined to be necessary.
-It is acceptable to prepare geotechnical investigation report without first preparing a geotechnical reconnaissance report. - 1.
+- A. Geotechnical Reconnaissance Reports.
+A geotechnical reconnaissance is intended to be a limited study of geological hazards at a site, and does not include the collection of any subsurface soil, rock and groundwater data (i.e. no borings, test pits or cone penetration tests are performed).
+The scope of services shall include, at a minimum, a site visit and literature review performed by the qualified expert for geological hazards.
+A geotechnical reconnaissance is appropriate for erosion, volcanic and mine hazards, but will limit the ability of the qualified expert to evaluate landslide and seismic (primarily liquefaction) hazards.
+A geotechnical reconnaissance is not acceptable to evaluate landslide and seismic hazards, unless the qualified expert can provide compelling evidence as to why a geotechnical investigation is not required.
+After evaluating erosion, volcanic, and mine hazards with a geotechnical reconnaissance, it is possible that the qualified expert may recommend preparing a supplemental geotechnical investigation report as detailed in LMC 17.12.040.B. - 1.
 Preparation by a Qualified Expert.
 A geotechnical reconnaissance report shall be prepared by a qualified expert for geological hazards meeting the requirements in LMC 17.10.050, Definitions. - 2.
 Geotechnical Reconnaissance Reports.
-A geotechnical reconnaissance shall include at the minimum the following.
-Technical justification shall be provided where the qualified expert does not deem any information applicable. - a.
+A geotechnical reconnaissance shall include at the minimum the following. - a.
 A discussion of the surface and subsurface geologic conditions of the site; - b.
 A site plan of the area delineating all areas of the site subject to landslide geological hazards (i.e. erosion, sliding, earthquake, and other geological events) based on mapping and geotechnical evaluation.
-Additionally, all geological hazards within 200 lateral feet of the site and all landslide hazards off the property but anticipated to impact the proposed development should be indicated on the site plan.
+Additionally, all geological hazards within 200 lateral feet of the site and all landslide hazards off the property but anticipated to impact the proposed development should be indicated on the site plan. - A contour map of the proposed site, at a reasonable scale (not smaller than 1" = 100') that clearly delineates slopes for ranges between 15 and 29 percent and 30 percent and greater, and includes figures for area coverage of each slope category on the site. - d.
+Site Geology Information. - i.
+Topographic data contour map of proposed site at a scale no greater than 1" = 100' that clearly delineates the slopes 15 percent and greater, including figures for area coverage of each slope category on the site. - ii.
+Site history description of any prior grading, soil instability, or slope failure.